kjumybit/abatar/README.md

 # abatar
-ABAP Task Runner: Framework for automated testing and process automation
+ABAP Task Runner: A Framework for automated testing and process automation